Daily High to Daily Low: Is It Safe to Buy NextEra Energy Inc. (NEE)?

-NextEra Energy Inc. (NYSE:NEE) went up by 1.14% from its latest closing price compared to the recent 1-year high of $87.69.
-The company’s stock price has collected -0.03% of loss in the last five trading sessions.
-Press Release reported on 06/30/21 that Crossover Energy Partners Teams Up with KKR to Accelerate The Clean Energy Transition
+NextEra Energy Inc. (NYSE:NEE) went up by 0.13% from its latest closing price compared to the recent 1-year high of $87.69.
+The company’s stock price has collected 1.09% of gains in the last five trading sessions.
+Press Release reported on 07/09/21 that Construction in motion on Alliant Energy’s solar in Wisconsin

 >> 7 Top Picks for the Post-Pandemic Economy <<